Substance Abuse Resources in Meridian Drug Rehab, Alcohol Rehab & Detox

 - Noon Awakening Group Where: Boise First Nazarene Community Center 3852 N. Eagle Rd.
 Meridian, ID 83713

 Narcotics Anonymous (NA) MeetingsNarcotics Anonymous is a 12-step group like Alcoholics Anonymous, but it was created in 1953 for people who are addicted to other substances.
 In the 12 steps, members are asked to believe in a power greater than themselves, make a moral inventory and seek through prayer and meditation to be closer to a higher power, among other things.
-Here are some NA meetings in your area.

 - United Methodist Church Where: 235 E. Pine Ave.
 Meridian, ID 83642 Whitney Fire Station House 14 Where: 2515 S. Five Mile Rd.
 Boise, ID 83709

 SMART Recovery MeetingsSMART Recovery is a newer approach to recovery than the 12-step approach.
 Founded in 1994, Self-Management for Recovery Training (SMART) Recovery has meetings all over the world as well as online.
 SMART Recovery operates based on a 4-point system that includes managing behaviors and thoughts, dealing with any impulses that come up, maintain motivation and balancing your life.
-Here is the closest meeting to Meridian.

 Al-Anon and Nar-Anon MeetingsAl-Anon is a sister group to AA, and Nar-Anon is a sister group to NA.
 In these support groups, the loved ones of people that have drug and alcohol addiction gather to support each other.
 Addiction can be painful to everyone involved.
 Although it is a disease, loved ones can still get hurt by it.
 Having a support group can be extremely helpful.
-Here is an Al-Anon meeting in your area.

 There are plenty of resources for those who are searching for alcohol and drug addiction treatment in Meridian, Idaho.
 Nearby cities offer additional helpful resources.